Special Services for Faculty

 You're encouraged to recommend the acquisition of books, journals, and DVDs that support your courses or the broader mission of the University.
 An online request form is available here; be sure to specify that you're a faculty member.

-If you teach classes involving library research or writing assignments, the library can help you add pertinent library materials and links inside your Blackboard courses.
+If you teach classes involving library research or writing assignments, the library can help you add pertinent library materials and links inside your Canvas courses.
 Librarians can also create electronic course and subject guides and video tutorials on database search techniques tailored to the needs of your students.
 For more information, contact your librarian.

 This is an excellent introduction for students new to SMU who may not have had time to familiarize themselves with the Library.
 It can be handled either as a demo in a class or as a hands-on session in a computer lab.
 Time involved: 30 minutes to 1 hour.
 For more information, contact your librarian.